involved/adminv/README.md

 # Why is there no layout?

-The idea with adminv was to remove as much of the work as possible from creating an adminstrative console.
+The idea with Adminv was to remove as much of the work as possible from creating an administrative console.
 As such, all the core structure for the layout is actually kept inside the gem, and the partials in `app/views/adminv` are how you can manage the content in each of the key spaces.